Self-organization and memory in an disordered solid subject to random loading: Abstract

 \section{Abstract}

-We consider self-organization and memory formation of a sheared amorphous solid subject to a random shear strain protocol confined to a strain range $\pm \varepsilon_{\rm max}$.
-We show that, as in the case of applied cyclic shear, the response of the driven system retains a memory of the strain range that can subsequently be retrieved.
-Our findings suggest that self-organization and memory formation of disordered materials can emerge under more general conditions, such as a system interacting with its fluctuating environment.
+We consider self-organization and memory formation in a mesoscopic model of an amorphous solid subject to a random shear strain protocol confined to a strain range $\pm \varepsilon_{\rm max}$.
+We develop proper read-out protocols to show that the response of the driven system retains a memory of the strain range, which can be subsequently retrieved.
+Our findings generalize previous results obtained upon oscillatory driving and suggest that self-organization and memory formation of disordered materials can emerge under more general conditions, such as a disordered system interacting with its fluctuating environment.
+The self-organization results in a correlation between the dynamics of the system and its environment.
+We conclude by discussing our results within the context of environmental sensing, highlighting their generalizability to adaptation strategies of simple organisms under changing conditions.

-Consider two pairs of identical shoes: one has been worn by you over an extended period, while the other has never been worn and is therefore kept in pristine condition.
-An example is shown in Fig.~\ref{fig:epm-model}(a).
-The one that has been broken-in will reflect features of you: your gait and, more generally, aspects of your lifestyle, perhaps an active one where you frequently run or jump or a more leisurely one where you walk.
-Next, consider a friend who has the same shoe size as you and imagine what would happen if you invited him/her to wear your worn pair.
+Consider two pairs of identical shoes: one has been worn by you for an extended period, while the other has never been worn and is in pristine condition.
+As shown in Fig.~\ref{fig:epm-model}(a), the broken-in shoe will reflect features of you: your gait and, more generally, aspects of your lifestyle, perhaps an active one where you frequently run or jump or a more leisurely one where you walk.
+Next, imagine lending your worn shoes to a friend who has the same shoe size.
 To your friend, the shoes will probably not feel right at first and will require being broken-in once again.
 As wearers of the shoes, each of you subjects them to mechanical deformations that are unique to you.
-As a result, the way you wear the shoes leaves an imprint -- or memory -- on them.
+Consequently, the way you wear the shoes leaves an imprint -- or memory -- on them.
 Having someone else wear your own shoes will eventually cause some loss of this memory.